-Machines on the campus data communications network will be disconnected if they are deemed by the chief information security officer to be dangerous to the remainder of campus or to the Internet in general.
+Systems on the campus data communications network will be disconnected if they are deemed by the chief information security officer to be dangerous to the remainder of campus or the Internet in general.

 Penalties for violation of this procedure range from loss of computer resource usage privileges to dismissal from the college, prosecution, and/or civil action.
 Each case will be determined separately on its merits and in accordance with existing college disciplinary policies and procedures.
-Violations will be reported to the CIO or the vice president for information services & planning.
+Violations will be reported to the CISO, CIO, or the Vice President for Information Services, Planning, Performance, and Strategic Initiatives.